folknor/repostory/README.md

 Then, a year ago or so, I came across [luash](https://github.com/zserge/luash) and I immediately wanted to start converting my existing lua shell scripts to using it - but I had to get my feet wet first, so I made `r.lua`.

+Almost a decade later LLMs suddenly became useful and the apt gods for some reason decided to create a new sources format.
+I instructed the LLM to fix my lua script, and it did.

 All the scripts are terrible, but they get the job done.
 Pull requests welcome!

 ## Screenshot